Concepts

 Pipeline

-A pipeline is a functions defined on a dataset that describes how a dataset can be derived from one or more existing datasets.
-Let's look at an example:
+A pipeline is a function defined on a dataset that describes how it can be derived from one or more existing datasets.
+Let's look at an example.

 Imagine we have the following datasets defined in the system: